brandur/org/drafts/heroku-values.md

 opinionated conventions, which is why we wrote the [the HTTP API design guide][api-design-guide] based off of the decisions we'd made building the V3 API.
-The result is that Heroku's API is one of the most self-consistent HTTP APIs that you'll ever find, despite having been contributed to by dozens of different engineers.
+The result is that Heroku's API is one of the most self-consistent HTTP APIs that you'll ever find.

 ### Service Conventions (#service-conventions)